Church of Saint-Sulpice, Jumet: Architecture and furniture

 The church is made of brick and limestone and was built in the classic style.
 Overall, it is uniform in appearance.
 It's composed of six bayed naves flanked on either side by aisles, a three-sided transept and a choir with a polygonal ambulatory with a sacristy in its axis.
 The chamfered base is in dimension stone on the frontage, in rubble stones and sandstone for the rest.
-All the angles of the building are toothed and every second stone is bossed.
+All the angles of the building are toothed and every second stone is bossed (Gibbs surround).

-The windows, except those of the tower, all have a gouged limestone frame cut with protruding teeth, with a curved arch and window aprons joined together by a limestone band going around the whole building.
+The windows, except those of the tower, all have a gouged limestone frame cut with protruding teeth, with a curved arch and window aprons joined by a limestone band going around the whole building.
 Similarly conceived half-windows are found on the second level in the background, under the cornice.

 The frontage has two levels, with above them a curved pediment.
 On the first level, two belts proceed further than the central part to the side frontages under the voluted ailerons placed on both sides of the second level.
 Above the pediment, a square tower is made up of two stories separated by a belt.
 The tower has a polygonal steeple on a pyramidal base.
 The limestone portal is preceded by several steps.
 It's flanked by pilasters with cross-walls that hold an entablature and a curved pediment.
 There is an arched door.

 A secondary door, preceded by ten steps, is pierced in the first north aisle bay.

 The interior is bright, painted in white and grey, and covered by barrel vaults.
 The columns of the nave are of the Tuscan style.
 The piers of the choir and of the transept are crowned with voluted capitals.

 The church contains noted panelling and furniture.

 In the church is a baptismal font from the 11th or 12th century consisting of a stone bowl slightly flared but circular, flanked by four engaged columns on a base.
 The columns end with a roughly cut human head, of which two out of four are missing.
 The style is Romanesque and the font archaic: straight nose and barely cleared, skin-deep eyes, mouth expressionless.
 These details are characteristic of Romanesque workshops from the 11th and 12th centuries.
 However, the Jumet arrangement differs from other known fonts in that the heads are borne directly by columns.
 Usually, the head is supported in cantilever by a kind of console, as in Gerpinnes for example.

 The furniture also includes an altar devoted to Our Lady of Tongre and a communion bench, both dating to the 17th century.